ros-controls/ros2_control/hardware_interface/doc/writing_new_hardware_component.rst

          A common requirement for a hardware component is to publish status or diagnostic information without interfering with the real-time control loop.

          This allows you to add any standard ROS 2 component (publishers, subscribers, services, timers) to your hardware interface without compromising real-time performance.
-There are two primary ways to achieve this.
+There are three primary ways to achieve this.

+         **Method 1: Using the Framework-Managed Publisher (Recommended & Simplest for ``HardwareStatus`` Messages)**

+         Refer :ref:`Framework Managed Publisher <framework_managed_publisher>`

-         **Method 1: Using the Framework-Managed Node (Recommended & Simplest)**
+         **Method 2: Using the Framework-Managed Node (Recommended & Simplest for Custom Messages)**

          The framework internally creates a dedicated ROS 2 node for each hardware component.
 Your hardware plugin can then get a handle to this node and use it.